 This grassroots campaigning provided a nice juxtaposition to the work Nadeau did in the summer of 2017 as an intern in the Manchester, New Hamspire, office of Sen. Maggie Hassan, and in the summer of 2018, when she interned with the Department of Commerce in Washington, D.C.

-“With Sen. Hassan’s team, I was able to explore policy analysis and get a glimpse into national politics,” she said.
-“With the Commerce Department’s SelectUSA program, I saw how policy can effect change and guide government strategy.
-Both were great opportunities for me to apply my undergraduate training and to explore where a career in public policy can take me.”
+"With Sen. Hassan’s team, I was able to explore policy analysis and get a glimpse into national politics," she said.
+"And while interning at the U.S. Department of Commerce, I saw firsthand how state, federal and international economic policy intertwined.
+This experience offered me the opportunity to apply my undergraduate economics training and explore where a career a career in policy and politics could take me."

-Nadeau, who graduated earlier this year from UNH with a bachelor’s degree in economics, credits a longtime passion for politics and policy advocacy as helping to steer her toward Carsey’s accelerated MPP program.
+Nadeau, who graduated in 2019 from UNH with a Bachelor’s degree in Economics, credits a longtime passion for politics and policy advocacy as helping to steer her toward Carsey’s accelerated MPP program.
 That, and some inspiration from Reagan Baughman, associate professor of economics and public policy at UNH.